SinLess-Games-LLC/Helix-Ai-IaC/docs/Cluster-description.md

 - **[Kafka operator](https://strimzi.io/docs/operators/latest/overview):** The Kafka operator is deployed in kube-system namespace for messaging and event streaming purposes.
 It automates the deployment and management of Apache Kafka clusters, making it easier to scale and operate Kafka in Kubernetes.

-- **[Flagsmith](https://docs.flagsmith.com/deployment/hosting/kubernetes):** Flagsmith is added to the production namespace for feature flag and remote configuration management.
+- **[Flagsmith](https://docs.flagsmith.com/deployment/hosting/kubernetes):** Flagsmith is added to the kube-system namespace for feature flag and remote configuration management.
 It allows developers to manage feature flags and remote configurations in a centralized and scalable manner, enabling them to easily roll out features and control their availability in real-time.

 <br/>
 <h3>monitoring</h3>